Almond Crescent Cookies

 Make the Dough

-• Cream the Butter and Sugar.
+• Cream the butter and sugar.
 Cream the butter and sugar together in a large mixer bowl on medium speed until it’s light in color and fluffy.
-You should be able to see the change in color happen and know it’s ready.

-• Add the Dry Ingredients.
-Add the all-purpose flour and almond flour to to mixture and stir until combined.
-Take care to not over mix the dough.
+• Stir in the dry ingredients.
+Add the all-purpose flour and almond flour to the mixture and stir until combined.
+Take care not to over-mix the dough.

-• Add the Almonds.
-Add the chopped almonds and fold in by hand.
+• Add the almonds.
+Pour in the chopped almonds and fold them in by hand.
 The dough will be a little crumbly at this point, and that’s what you want to see.

 Assemble the Cookies

-• Roll the Cookies in Powdered Sugar.
-Roll the almond crescents in powdered sugar and set aside on a wire wrack.
+• Roll the cookies in powdered sugar.
+Roll the almond crescents in powdered sugar and set them aside on a wire wrack.
 You can roll the cookies while they’re still slightly warm, but the powdered sugar may melt.
 If this happens, just roll them again.

 Troubleshooting Crumbly Cookie Dough

-• Loosely Pack the Flour: In order to not add too much flour to this almond cookie recipe, fill your measuring cup by the spoonful and level it off at the top to prevent overpacking.
+• Loosely pack the flour.
+In order not to add too much flour to these almond crescent cookies, fill your measuring cup by the spoonful and level it off at the top to prevent overpacking.

 Close up of an almond crescent cookie with a bite missing.

+• Freezer.
 You can freeze these crescent cookies for up to 1 month.
-Freeze them in air-tight freezer-safe bags or in air-tight freezer-safe containers.
+Freeze them in airtight freezer-safe bags or in airtight freezer-safe containers.

 Print